forfudan/MojoMiji/src/docs/move/examples.md

 :::

-::: info Comparison with C and Rust
+::: info Speed comparison with C and Rust

 Now you know that Mojo is much faster than Python.
 You may wonder how the performance of Mojo is compared to C and Rust.
 So I also implement the same code in C and Rust.